citp/BlockSci/README.rst

 Latest release (BlockSci v0.5.0)
 ================================

-Version 0.5.0 focuses mainly on improvements and cleanups in the python interface.
-The largest new feature is the introduction of vectorized operations which return NumPy arrays, enabling much more rapid usage of BlockSci's python interface.
+Version 0.5.0 focuses mainly on improvements and cleanups in the Python interface.
+The largest new feature is the introduction of vectorized operations which return NumPy arrays, enabling much more rapid usage of BlockSci's Python interface.
 You can read more details about the release in the `release notes`_.
 We are releasing a new AMI_ running 0.5.0 (explained under "Quick setup" below).

 .. _release notes: https://citp.github.io/BlockSci/changelog.html#version-0-5-0
 .. _AMI: https://console.aws.amazon.com/ec2/home?region=us-east-1#launchAmi=ami-0d0091e593d44cce1